-Please read this information about our service area before completing our secure application for a loan or deposit product.
+Please read this information about our service area before completing our application for a loan product.

 Applicants MUST be OVER 18 and reside in the State of Wisconsin.

-If you reside outside of this area, the approval process will begin with our evaluation of whether we can adequately service your lending or deposit product needs.
+If you reside outside of this area, the approval process will begin with our evaluation of whether we can adequately service your lending product needs.

-In order to expedite the process of applying for a loan with Community Bank we recommend that you have the following items available:
+*In order to expedite the process of applying for a loan with Community Bank we recommend that you have the following items available before your visit.

 For a Consumer Loan:

 For the purchase or refinancing of Real Estate:

 - For purchase we will require an “Offer to Purchase” and a “Seller’s Condition” report signed by all parties